 - Ecommerce businesses will feel the burn, too.
-If most of your revenue comes through ecommerce, then third-party cookies are a vital part of finding high-quality new customers and using remarketing to bring back past users as well.
+If most of your revenue comes through ecommerce, third-party cookies are a vital part of finding high-quality new customers and using remarketing to bring back past users.
 Ecommerce channel ad spend has been increasing for years, but the pandemic accelerated spend by nearly 50% in 2020.
-If these types of ads aren’t as effective in a post-cookie world, brands may choose to invest their marketing budgets in different way.
+If these ads aren’t as effective in a post-cookie world, brands may invest their marketing budgets differently.

 - Content will need to be consistently awesome to fill the funnel.
 No more creeping on an individual’s browser activity to get in front of them.
-Businesses must use SEO and content marketing to attract users at various stages of the sales funnel and nurture them from there!
+Businesses must use SEO and content marketing to attract users at various sales funnel stages and nurture them from there!

 Alternatives to Third-Party Cookies

-The internet isn’t going anywhere.
-Brands and marketers will still be able to derive plenty of information about users and run effective campaigns.
+The internet isn’t going anywhere, and Google cookies going away won’t stop marketers from developing data-driven strategies to meet business objectives.
+Brands can still derive plenty of information about users and run effective campaigns.

-Let’s (First-) Party.
 First-party cookies will be more important than ever.
-By setting up event tracking for campaigns, you will be able to derive anonymized data from your domains and evaluate user behavior.
+Setting up event tracking for campaigns allows you to leverage anonymized data from your domains and evaluate user behavior.

 Build a First-Party Data Strategy.
-First-Party Data comes directly and exclusively from the interactions your users have with your web properties.
+First-party data comes directly and exclusively from your users’ interactions with your web properties.
 While the methods of applying this to a specific business case can be quite complex, there are three key steps to get on the right track:

 - Identify users and confirm consent.
-If your users are no longer anonymous, it is much easier to piece together their journey.
+If your users are no longer anonymous, it’s much easier to piece together their journey.
 Prompt to sign in or sign up as soon as possible.
-Bolster identification by allowing SSOs, enhancing user experience for users that connect their social accounts, and utilize progressive profiling to get more information where appropriate.
+Bolster identification by allowing SSOs, enhancing the user experience for users that connect their social accounts, and utilizing progressive profiling to get more information where appropriate.
 Also, use this opportunity to confirm consent with your Data Collection and Privacy Policies.

 - Capture user actions as data points and custom metrics.
-Every click, tap, and text input on your site is a chance to collect valuable insights.
-Identify (and create) opportunities to correlate information about a user (and the choices they are making) to other factors.
-Create opportunities for users to express their preferences – give them more choices, prompts, and ways to give you feedback and volunteer information (without being creepy).
+Every click, tap and text input on your site is a chance to collect valuable insights.
+Identify (and create) opportunities to correlate information about a user (and their choices) to other factors.
+Create opportunities for users to express their preferences – give them more choices, prompts and ways to provide you with feedback and volunteer information (without being creepy).
 If you’re hip with Google Analytics 4, this should sound familiar to you – these “events” are exactly what GA4 was designed for!

 b.
 Categorize your users into groups that matter for your business.
 Were certain users served specific campaigns?
 Did certain users come from different channels?
 How about demographic or geographical segments?
 Retention, conversion, engagement, share of voice?
 The possibilities are endless, but don’t go overboard or you’ll have trouble filtering the signal from the noise.

-- Make Great Internet.
 The real key to thriving won’t change!
-Just make accessible, exciting, useful, and stunning content.
-If you’re already focused on content marketing, keep going and make it even better.
+Just make accessible, exciting, useful and stunning content.
+If you’re already focused on content marketing, keep improving.
 In the cookieless world, businesses must rely on search behavior as a proxy for market demand.
 Draw in new users with excellent content that performs well in search engines and speaks to every stage of the buyer’s mindset.
 If you don’t have one already, we suggest a robust content calendar that covers multiple content marketing channels.

-- Change the focus of your KPIs.
-As we move forward, quality metrics like session duration, pages per session, and % of return/new users might become more important for analyzing a successful campaign.
-Many of these KPIs should focus on your specific marketing goals.
-If you’re focused strictly on revenue, find ways to connect data points that you trust to that goal.
-For example, revenue is more affected by average cart total more than sessions.
 Another important focus should be the customer journey.
-Use event tracking, specific annotations in Google Analytics and Google 4, and measure wins and loses by how efficiently users move through the sales process.
+Use event tracking, specific annotations in Google Analytics and Google 4, and measure wins and losses by how efficiently users move through the sales process.
 Using automated and comprehensive A/B testing should also help to confirm or conflict with your established theories about relevant KPIs.
-If a marketing effort, be it SEO or paid or social, works or fails, learn why so it can be replicated.
+If a marketing effort, be it SEO or paid or social, works or fails, learn why so it can be replicated/avoided.

 Data Privacy Is a Selling Point for Brands

-We’re about to embark on a brave new digital world, but it’s a world that’s going to look strikingly similar to the one we’re already scrolling through.
-By investing in great content, brilliant graphic design, and always prioritizing the user experience, brands from any industry can thrive in a world without third-party cookies.
+We’re about to embark on a brave new digital world, but it’s a world that will look strikingly similar to the one we’re already scrolling through.
+By investing in great content, brilliant graphic design and always prioritizing the user experience, brands from any industry can thrive without third-party cookies.

 At Oneupweb, we love this stuff.
-If you’ve like to learn more about data privacy, third-party cookies, and other pressing tech and marketing topics of the day, let’s chat.
-To get into the details, check out Learn with OneupWeb, full educational course with resources for brands, marketers, and tech junkies.
-If you’ve made it this far in the post, that’s you!
+If you’d like to learn more about data privacy, third-party cookies and the pressing tech and marketing topics of the day, let’s chat.
+Get in touch or call (231) 922-9977 to get started.